 Well, the wood in the pic looks like pressure treated wood and they do not wear well over a short time.
 They splinter,warp and get a baked out look.
 Water seal type products do not last more than a year or two.
 My deck is also pressure treated wood but I stained mine with semi transparent stain from Home Depot.
-It lasts about 4 years or so before it has to be stained again.
-Do not use solid stain or paint as that will peel and really makes a mess.
-The semi transparent does not do that.
-The other alternative is to replace the wood with a composit material, available at the big box store, and a vinyl railing.

 The first thing to do is use a primer made specifically for the final finish you want to use.
 I had a huge veranda in southeast AL built from pressure treated wood, and it lasted the twenty years we lived there.